Punktum-dk/epp-service-specification/README.md

 <a name="access"></a>
 ## Access

-The EPP service provides access to identified data relating to all available entities (personal and organisational) under the terms and conditions that anonymity will be applied as specified by the entities in question, and in accordance with general terms and conditions and legislation.
+The EPP service provides access to identified data relating to all available entities (personal and organisational) under the terms and conditions that anonymity will be applied as specified by the entities in question, and in accordance with [General Terms and Conditions][General Terms and Conditions] and legislation.

 <a name="purpose-statement"></a>
 ## Purpose Statement